 A number of lovely waterfalls can be viewed along the Mountain Waters Scenic Byway, which is the stretch of U.S. 64 that goes from Franklin to Cashiers, North Carolina, with Highlands sitting pretty much directly in the middle.
 The Franklin Chamber of commerce provides a complete list of area waterfalls.
 Highlights include:

-- Bridal Veil Falls is different.
+- Bridal Veil Falls: This roadside waterfall is a lovely sight to enjoy when you visit Highlands, and you don't even have to leave your car to see it!
+While seeing many waterfalls requires hiking, Bridal Veil Falls is different.
 It is directly on Highway 64, and you can even drive your car directly beneath it.
 The size of the falls varies with the amount of rain the area has been getting; it will be most impressive just after a rain but is always beautiful.

 - Dry Falls: Located about one mile away from Bridal Veil Falls, you'll find Dry Falls.
 While you will need to park and walk a bit to see this 75- foot waterfall, there is a designated parking area and you'll only need to take a short, easy stroll down a designated trail to get to the falls, which you can walk behind.
 There is even a wheelchair accessible observation area at the edge of the parking lot.